View Other Content

 2011 – Former reds Chief Scout Eduardo Macía was appointed Technical Director of Olympiacos.

 2016 - A tribunal set the fee for forward Danny Ings’ transfer from Burnley for an initial £6.5m, nine months after his arrival.
-He has only managed to notch four times in 23 outings due to serious injury.
+He has only managed to notch four times in 25 outings due to serious injury and is currently on loan at Southampton for the season.

 2004 - Future red Bolo Zenden bagged his final international goal before joining the reds, while on loan from Chelsea at Middlesbrough.
 He was winning his fiftieth cap as the Netherlands beat Greece 4-0 in a friendly in Eindhoven.